 Before you hit “print” on your entire batch, let’s run a quick test on a single card.
 This is your chance to catch any issues before you waste ink and materials.
 In your computer’s print dialog box, look for the printer settings or properties.
 Find the paper type option and select “cardstock” or “thick paper” to tell your printer to handle the material more carefully.
 If everything looks good on your test card, you’re ready to go.
 If the alignment is slightly off, you can go back and tweak your document margins.
 Printing one perfect card first is the secret to printing a hundred of them successfully.

-Troubleshooting Common Printing Problems
+Troubleshooting Common Index Card Printing Issues

 Even with the best preparation, printing projects can sometimes hit a snag.
 If your index cards aren’t coming out quite right, don’t worry.
 Most issues are easy to fix with a few simple adjustments.
 Let’s walk through some of the most common printing problems and how to solve them, so you can get back to creating your perfect cards.
 These tips will help you get a clean, professional-looking result right from your home or office printer.